Andy4495/emulator-8-bit/README.md

 If `input-file` is not specified, then the default name `data.bin` is used.

 No error checking is performed on the input file, except that a maximum of 65536 bytes are read into memory.
-Any additional bytes beyond 65536 are ignored.
+Any bytes beyond 65536 are ignored.

 *Future iterations may support additional file formats such as Intel Hex or Motorola S-Records which would allow specific memory locations to be defined by the file.*

 ## Building

 The repository contains a Makefile to automate the build process.
-To build the executable, simply run `make` at the command line:
+To build the `emulator` executable, simply run `make` at the command line:

 ```shell
     make
 ```

-And the executable `emulator` is created.

 The Makefile also has the following targets defined: